This conference has ended. This page will be updated when information on next year's conference becomes available.

 The session entitled, Difficult Conversations, has been designated by The University of Texas MD Anderson Cancer Center for .50 AMA PRA Category 1 Credits™ in medical ethics and/or professional responsibility.

 Successful completion of this CME activity, which includes participation in the evaluation component, enables the participant to earn up to 12.00 Medical Knowledge MOC points in the American Board of Internal Medicine’s (ABIM) Maintenance of Certification (MOC) program.
 Participants will earn MOC points equivalent to the amount of CME credits claimed for the activity.
 It is the CME activity provider’s responsibility to submit participant completion information to ACCME for the purpose of granting ABIM MOC credit.

 Participant completion data will be shared with and transmitted to the ACCME on the participant’s behalf.

 In order to receive MOC points, you must pass the post-test with a score of 70% or higher.

 If you are licensed in the state of Texas, you may now use CME credits toward your relicensure.

-The 2018 Oncologic Emergency Medicine Conference has been approved by the American College of Emergency Physicians for a maximum of 10.25 hours of ACEP Category 1 Credit.
+The 2020 Oncologic Emergency Medicine Conference has been approved by the American College of Emergency Physicians for 10.75 hours of ACEP Category I Credit.